camptocamp/docker-mapserver/README.md

 changed by defining CONFD_DIRS in one of the sourced files) will go though confd with the `env` backend.
 The TOML files are created automagically to create a file at the same location, with just the `.tmpl` extension removed.

+You can use the following environment variables (when starting the container) to tune it:
+* MS_DEBUGLEVEL: The debug level 0=off 5=verbose
+* MS_ERRORFILE: If you want the debug to something other than STDOUT